Helmuth von Pannwitz: World War II

 By the end of the war, the SS took control of all foreign units within the German forces.
-The Himmler file in the Imperial War Museum contains a record of a conversation which occurred on 26 August 1944 between Himmler, Pannwitz, and his chief of staff, Colonel H.-J. von Schultz.
+The Himmler file in the Imperial War Museum contains a record of a conversation which occurred on 26 August 1944 between Himmler, Pannwitz, and Pannwitz's chief of staff, Colonel H.-J. von Schultz.
 An agreement was reached that the Cossack division, soon to be the Cossack Corps, was placed under SS administration in terms of replacements and supplies.
 Both the German cadre and the Cossack troops were to retain their uniforms and their Wehrmacht or Cossack ranks.
 For the moment, Pannwitz refused to enter the SS, arguing: “I have been in the army since I was fifteen.
 To leave it now would seem to me like desertion.”
-Himmler sought to place all Cossack fighting units under von Pannwitz's command.
+Himmler sought to place all Cossack fighting units under Pannwitz's command.
 Thus, in November 1944, most units were transferred to the Waffen-SS and integrated into the newly formed XV SS Cossack Cavalry Corps.
-By his own request von Pannwitz was discharged from the army on 10 February 1945 and entered the SS in the rank of SS-Gruppenführer and lieutenant-general of the Waffen-SS the following day.
+By his own request Pannwitz was discharged from the army on 10 February 1945 and entered the SS in the rank of SS-Gruppenführer and lieutenant-general of the Waffen-SS the following day.

-Aftermath

-Pannwitz surrendered on 11 May 1945 to British forces (Eighth Army's V Corps) near Völkermarkt in Carinthia, Austria, and tried to ensure that his men would remain in the custody of the Western Allies.
-By mid-May, however, it was obvious that the Cossacks would be handed over to the Soviet Union.
+Surrender, trial, and execution